Support Us Button Widget

 Boyce Farms, 2813 Mt.
 Vernon Church Rd.

 Grab a pre-cut Fraser fir or choose-and-cut your own Raleigh-grown tree from this family owned farm.
-If you’re looking for a snowy-but-indoors option, this farm offers pre-flocked trees as well.
+If you’re looking for a snowy-but-indoors option, this farm offers pre-flocked Fraser firs as well.

 Cranberry Tree Farm, multiple locations

-These NC-grown trees come in five different varieties and range from two to 14-feet tall — and you can get it delivered to your doorstep, too.
-Plus, this farm partners with The Conservators’ Center in Burlington to give extra trees to exotic animals to play with.
+These NC-grown trees come in five different varieties and range from two to 14-feet tall.
+Plus, this farm partners with The Conservators’ Center in Burlington to give exotic animals extra trees as enrichment toys.

 High Country Firs, 902 Wake Forest Rd.